jurriandoornbos/RGBtoNDVIconversion/README.md

 Furthermore, the generalization of the Pix2Pix model is also explored, by evaluating on different datasets to the training dataset.
 A different location: Canyelles in 2023, and in a different year: Bodegas Terras Gauda 2022, as well as different RGB sensors.
 The model is trained on a multispectral composite of Red, Green and Blue bands, whilst Canyelles 2023 and Bodegas Terras Gauda 2022 have true RGB sensors.

-This repository supports the work in: [Assessing Generative Deep Learning of RGB→NDVI in Vineyards on UAV Imagery Through Real Applications](https://doi.org/ID).
+This repository supports the work in: [Evaluating Generalization of Methods for Artificially Generating NDVI from UAV RGB Imagery in Vineyards](https://www.mdpi.com/2072-4292/17/3/512).
 Presenting all the steps in the evaluation approach of the generated NDVI maps through Jupyter Notebook implementations.

 <img src="imgs/GA_RGB_NDVI.png" height="500" />

 ## Features

 There are 9 distinct steps to the study: creating datasets, training the GAN (Pix2Pix), generating new NDVI maps from RGB, reconstructing this back into the orthomosaic, preprocessing the datasets for further evaluation,  and then the three evaluations: pixel, botrytis bunch rot and vigor mapping.
 These can all be found under the `notebooks` folder.
-All the data ([from Zenodo](https://zenodo.org/icaerus-he/rgb-to-ndvi-conversion)), should be placed in the  `data` folder.
+All the data ([from Zenodo](https://zenodo.org/records/15051398)), should be placed in the  `data` folder.

 Required data inputs:
 - _btg2021_ multispectral orthomosaic